pastelfork/asym-stats-bot/README.md

 You will also need:

-- 4x Discord bot token (setup 4 bots in Discord dev portal)
+- Discord bot tokens (setup bots in Discord dev portal)
 - Guild ID (aka server ID)
 - HTTP RPC URL for Ethereum Mainnet